Remix: In popular music

 M.C.
 Lyte was asked to provide a "guest rap", and a new tradition was born in pop music.
 George Michael would feature three artistically differentiated arrangements of "I Want Your Sex" in 1987, highlighting the potential of "serial productions" of a piece to find markets and expand the tastes of listeners.
-In 1995, after doing "California Love", which proved to be his best selling single ever, Tupac Shakur would do its remix with Dr. Dre again featured, who originally wanted it for his next album, but relented to let it be on the album All Eyez on Me instead.
+In 1995, after doing "California Love", which proved to be his best-selling single ever, Tupac Shakur would do its remix with Dr. Dre again featured, who originally wanted it for his next album, but relented to let it be on the album All Eyez on Me instead.
 This also included the reappearance of Roger Troutman, also from the original, but he ended the remix with an ad-lib on the outro.
 Mariah Carey's song "Heartbreaker" was remixed, containing lyrical interpolations and an instrumental sample from "Ain't No Fun (If the Homies Can't Have None)" by Snoop Dogg.
 A separate music video was filmed for the remix, shot in black and white and featuring a cameo appearance by Snoop.
 In 2001, Jessica Simpson released an urban remix of her song "Irresistible", featuring rappers Lil' Bow Wow and Jermaine Dupri, who also produced the track.
 It samples the Kool & the Gang's song "Jungle Boogie" (1973) and "Why You Treat Me So Bad" by Club Nouveau (1987).

-Released on July 12, 1999, "Always You" remix by Jennifer Paige, reached number six on the Billboard Dance/Club Play chart.
+Released on July 12, 1999, "Always You" remix by Jennifer Paige reached number six on the Billboard Dance/Club Play chart.

-The main single of I Turn to You by Melanie C, was released as the "Hex Hector Radio Mix", for which Hex Hector won the 2001 Grammy as Remixer of the Year.
+The main single of "I Turn to You" by Melanie C was released as the "Hex Hector Radio Mix", for which Hex Hector won the 2001 Grammy as Remixer of the Year.

 Another well-known example is R. Kelly, who recorded two different versions of "Ignition" for his 2003 album Chocolate Factory.
 The song is unique in that it segues from the end of the original to the beginning of the remixed version (accompanied by the line "Now usually I don't do this, but uh, go ahead on, break em' off with a little preview of the remix.").
-In addition, the original version's beginning line "You remind me of something/I just can't think of what it is" is actually sampled from an older Kelly song, "You Remind Me of Something".
+In addition, the original version's beginning line "You remind me of something/I just can't think of what it is" is sampled from an older Kelly song, "You Remind Me of Something".
 Kelly later revealed that he actually wrote "Ignition (remix)" before the purported original version of "Ignition", and created the purported original so that the chorus lyric in his alleged remix would make sense.
 Madonna's I'm Breathless featured a remix of "Now I'm Following You" that was used to segue from the original to "Vogue" so that the latter could be added to the set without jarring the listener.